26dos/26dos/README.md

 ---

 <sub>The opinions and code in these repos are mine alone.
-Most repos are research-grade or prototype-grade; read each README before assuming production readiness.</sub>
+Most repos are prototype-grade; read each README before assuming production readiness.</sub>